Sustainability

 APESB’s submission to the second consultation was supportive of the proposed positions, however, it raised a concern that the framework for professional and ethical standards was not explicitly mentioned or considered.
 APESB recommended the Treasury consider the comprehensive requirements in the Code, which could be applied to all those preparing and presenting climate-related information and the related assurance reports.

-The third consultation is on proposed amendments to the Australian Securities and Investment Commission Act 2001 and the Corporations Act 2001 (Cth) to introduce mandatory requirements for large businesses and financial institutions to disclose their climate-related risks and opportunities.
-The consultation is open until 9 February 2024.
+The third consultation was on proposed amendments to the Australian Securities and Investment Commission Act 2001 and the Corporations Act 2001 (Cth) to introduce mandatory requirements for large businesses and financial institutions to disclose their climate-related risks and opportunities.

 Global developments in Ethics and Assurance for Sustainability